-The hot forming process mainly depends on the recrystallization temperature.
-In the Hot Forming Process, the metal is heated under its melting point along with above the recrystallization temperature.
-As it is heated above the recrystallization temperature so that, it is known as Hot Working Forming Process.
+The hot-forming process mainly depends on the recrystallization temperature.
+In the Hot Forming Process, the metal is heated under its melting point.
+As it is heated above the recrystallization temperature it is known as Hot Working Forming Process.

-It stands between Hot and Cold Forming process, here the temperature is maintained above the room temperature but below the recrystallization temperature.
-By doing so we can achieve intricate work geometry, and also required less power and forces.
+It stands between Hot and Cold Forming process.
+Here the temperature is maintained above the room temperature but below the recrystallization temperature.
+By doing so we can achieve intricate work geometry, and also less power and force is required.

-- Due to the temperature of the material, the amount of force required to deform the material is very low in amount.
+- Due to the temperature of the material, the amount of force required to deform the material is very low.

-- Apart from the above advantages, less amount of residual stress can be generated in the hot forming process.
+- Less amount of residual stress is generated in the hot forming process.

 - The amount of heat required is high.